margitantal68/sapimouse/README.md

-# sapimouse
+# SapiMouse
-SapiMouse - a new dataset for Mouse Dynamics
+SapiMouse - a new dataset for Mouse Dynamics (2020)

 Repository for paper: SapiMouse: Mouse Dynamics-based User Authentication Using Deep Feature Learning